tylerpcarter/inls161/refsheets/index.md

 {% marginnote 'github' '**GitHub** is a platform that allows for users to keep copies of their open source, plaintext repositories online, in a single centralized location.
 It also adds a social interaction layer to the process of managing version-controlled source files.' %}

 <a href="https://guides.github.com/activities/hello-world/" target="_blank">Hello World - GitHub Guides</a>

+### Keeping GitHub forks up to date with upstream source

+<a href="https://2buntu.com/articles/1459/keeping-your-forked-repo-synced-with-the-upstream-source/" target="_blank">Keeping your forked repo synced with the upstream source - Nitin Venkatesh</a>

+<a href="https://help.github.com/articles/syncing-a-fork/" target="_blank">Syncing a fork - GitHub Help</a>

 ### Reference sheets from in-class activities